Export 13 results:

 A Look at the End-of-Life Financial Situation in America.
 EBRI Notes.
 2015;36(4):2-10..

 A Longitudinal Analysis of Entries and Exits of the Low-Income Elderly to and from the Supplemental Security Income Program.
-The University of Michigan, Michigan Retirement Research Center; 2007..
+Ann Arbor, MI: Michigan Retirement and Research Center, University of Michigan; 2007..

 The long reach of education: Early retirement.
 The Journal of the Economics of Ageing.
 2015;6:133 - 148. doi:https://doi.org/10.1016/j.jeoa.2015.08.001..

 Living longer, working longer.
 Commentary (The RAND Blog)..

 Linkages with Data from Social Security Administrative Records in the Health And Retirement Study.
 Social Security Bulletin.
 1999;62(2):73-85..

 Lifetime Job Demands, Work Capacity at Older Ages, and Social Security Benefit Claiming Decisions.
 Boston, Center for Retirement Research at Boston College; 2014..

 Lifetime earnings, social security benefits, and the adequacy of retirement wealth accumulation.
 Soc Secur Bull.
 2005;66(1):38-57..

 The life-changing magic of working a bit longer.
 NerdWallet..